 A lot of people wonder how to make some extra money.
-I was one amongst them.
-Like everyone else, I too would try my hand at side-gigs and lots of other stuff.
-That was till I fond there’re 25 things you can recycle to make money easily, without as much as leaving the comfort of our homes.
+I was one among them.
+Like everyone else, I, too, would try my hand at side gigs and lots of other stuff.
+I found there’re 29 things you can recycle for cash easily, without as much as leaving the comfort of our homes.

 Actually, recycling has several benefits other than making money.
 Therefore, let’s look at some hard facts that might convince you.

-Environmental pollution is something that affects all of us dwelling on this planet, regardless of we live in small villages or large cities.
+Environmental pollution is something that affects all of us dwelling on this planet, regardless of whether we live in small villages or large cities.
 When you recycle things to make money, you’re directly contributing towards preventing or minimizing environmental pollution.
-This includes air, water and soil pollution.
+This includes air, water, and soil pollution.

 Secondly, millions of people around the world require inexpensive products because they can’t afford sparkling new stuff.
 Recycling enables us to produce such goods, regardless however small the quantity or volume.
 This helps people with lesser spending power to enjoy better lives.